Common Questions About HIV And STDs: Symptoms And Tests

 Yes, trichomoniasis is curable if the trichomonas test is done at the correct time.
 It is cured with the medication prescribed by a doctor.
 The medicines are safe for pregnant women as well.
 However, trichomonas infections may recur.
 To prevent that, ensure that you and your sexual partners undergo an STD screening.
 If diagnosed with trichomonas, the disease should be cured at its advent.

-After the treatment, you should wait for a week or two until your symptoms disappear.
+After the treatment, you should wait a week or two until your symptoms disappear.
 Get rechecked if the symptoms arise.

 Pregnant women are prone to trichomonas.
 It can cause several complications, including:

-Sexual wellness is concerning, and tests should be done when the symptoms arise.
+Sexual wellness is concerning; tests should be done when symptoms arise.
 Affordable Rapid Testing in Phoenix, AZ, caters to those needs within a budget.
 Affordable Rapid Testing provides complete privacy and rapid results, even if it is a routine examination.
 We even accept walk-in appointments.
 Some of the finest doctors look after your sexual wellness by ensuring accurate results.
 Visit us for Trichomonas tests and other STD screenings.

 STD stands for Sexually Transmitted Disease, which is a disease that is spread through sexual behavior like vaginal intercourse, oral sex, anal sex or sometimes intimate skin-to-skin contact.
 Some types of STDs are Chlamydia, Gonorrhea, Syphilis, Herpes, HPV and HIV.